 For the protection of women, babies and staff, restrictions have been placed on support persons and visitors.

-Women will be able to bring two nominated people with them for support during their labour and birth.
+Women will be able to bring one nominated person with them for support during their labour and birth.